 In September 2015, the Company signed an option agreement providing Orex with the right to earn up to a 65% interest in the project.
 Orex can earn an initial 55% interest by paying the Company \$500,000 (received) and incurring US\$2,000,000 in exploration expenditures over a three-year period (completed).
 Upon vesting its 55% interest, Orex could earn an additional 10% interest by paying the Company \$500,000 in cash or shares, at Orex's option, and incurring an additional US\$2,000,000 in exploration expenditures within two years.
 The Company has a director in common with Orex.
-On January, 10, 2017, Orex advised the Company that it would be electing to earn a 55% interest in the Sandra-Escobar project to form a 55:45 joint venture, and elected to forego the option to earn up to 65% in the project.
+In January 2017, Orex advised the Company that it had completed the required expenditures to earn a 55% interest in the Sandra-Escobar project, and elected to forego the option to earn up to 65% in the project.
 Orex reported expenditures of approximately US\$2,100,000 under the option agreement.